hpware/news-analyze/README.md

 ## Issues:
 ### Onboarding:
 Onboarding is a must for most people that are using the app for the first time, but I want to do to via a non-video like system, however implementing the function in a already large repo is kinda hard.
-So later this week, I will just add a basic video onboarding system.
+So I just add a basic video onboarding system.

-### User actions via the API:
-Currently, user actions are broken.

 ### Login system:
 The current login DOES NOT see if you're logged in or not, it just prompts if the user wants to login or not.
 This NEEDS to be fixed

 ### Windows with the wraping function `<BlurPageBeforeLogin></BlurPageBeforeLogin>`:
 The wrapping function, `<BlurPageBeforeLogin></BlurPageBeforeLogin>`, is currently running a static value for testing use only, so for pages that reqire you to be logged in WILL NOT work for (even if you logged in).
 It is just a value in the blurPageBeforeLogin.vue function `if (true)`

-### Chatbot:
-Chatbot, which is chatbot for chatting about news articles, is currently not available for ppl to use (even chat).

 ### Server Downtime
 Use https://status.yhw.tw/ for checking down time, most of the time it will be up, but sometimes it just won't updated to the latest feature & update.